butterdori/zmk-config/README.md

 - Parentheses and quotations enter both endings and presses the left arrow key once, placing you in the middle.
 - Win+Shift+Left arrow key moves the selected window to your right monitor (if already in the right monitor, it goes to the left monitor).
 - Ext Power Toggle is used when the OLED is not functioning, which can happen due to current limitations in ZMK displays.
-- Number keys for layer 2 are keypad keys, and thus should be used in conjunctino with Num Lock.
+- Number keys for layer 2 are keypad keys, and thus should be used in conjunction with Num Lock.

 Red: Tap
 Blue: Hold